 Tender Memories Perinatal Loss Support Group - The Tender Memories Perinatal Loss Support Group helps men and women deal with grief and depression they feel after losing a pregnancy.
 This free group, led by obstetric nurses trained in pregnancy bereavement issues meets the 2nd and 4th Monday of each month, from 6:30 - 7:30 p.m., at the Prenatal Wellness Center, 135 Cannon Street, Suite 202 (Cannon Place), in Charleston, SC.
 Please call 843-792-6395 for more information.

 http://www.missinggrace.org/ - Pre-natal and neo-natal loss.

 Shannon’s Hope – weekend camp for ages 6 to 15 in Tri-County area.

-March & October at Camp St. Christopher on Seabrook Island.
+Spring and Fall Sessions at Camp St. Christopher on Seabrook Island.

 Camp Happy Days – special events for children living with cancer and survivors (siblings and parents).

 Week long annual camp at Camp Bob Cooper in Manning, SC.
 Call 843-571-4336

 Brett’s Rainbow – weekend camp for children ages 6-16 held once a year at White Oak Conference Center (outside Columbia).